NetflixDev/bsa-c20-updater/README.md

   - runs the `c20` npm script to redistribute the `src` files
   - thru git, commits all the changes with the given commit message then pushes to `master`

+## Installation

+1. Clone this repo
+2. Then `cd` into the repo then run `npm install --global .` to install the command line binaries

 ## Usage

 1. Run the Build Source Assembler app at localhost:4200